shahjui2000/SynGen/README.md

 Customize the fwrite part of the script as per your need such as:
 1.Adjust the height and width of image before running the script.
 2.Add in caption and label syntax if you want to beforehand.

 Make sure the folder does not contain anyhting other than the images.

+Also found this bash script which uploads files to overleaf.